 Dear Geelong Councillors

-As councillors, you may have heard of the Council Climate Emergency campaign that has spread from Australia to the US, UK, Canada and Switzerland.
-Over 350 councils have passed a motion that:
+As councillors, you may have heard of the Council Climate Emergency campaign that has spread from Australia to the US, and then to the United Kingdom.
+Today, over 800 councils in 17 countries have passed a motion that:

 - recognises that we are in a climate emergency